Graduate Forms & Guidelines

 - Course Withdrawal: Students may drop coursework through Self Service, Hood’s student portal, before the start of the semester without any financial penalty.
 Once the semester starts, there is a drop/add period (see Academic Calendar on registrar's website: www.hood.edu/registrar) when students can submit requests for drops by completing the course withdrawal form.
 There are four types of course drops or withdrawals during the drop/add period and after:

 - Students may drop one course and add another course of equal credit value, simultaneously, during the drop/add period of each semester without any financial penalty;

-- Students may drop coursework during the drop/add period and are eligible for an 80% refund or credit on their tuition if the course has already met;
+- Students may drop coursework (without replacing it) during the drop/add period and are eligible for an 80% refund or credit on their tuition if the course has already met;

 - Students may drop coursework after the drop/add period if that coursework begins later in the term and hasn't begun yet, for a full refund/credit;